nayyara-cropsey/jwtmock/README.md

 ## API Documentation

-The JWT Mock API is documented using Open API/Swagger [here](./docs/oas.yaml).
+The JWT Mock API is documented using Open API and available on SwaggerHub [here](https://app.swaggerhub.com/apis-docs/nayyara-cropsey/jwtmock/1.0.0/).
 Be sure to reference it for any questions about the API endpoints.

 You will also find helpful examples using `curl` [here](./docs/curl_example.md).